bfidatadigipres/STORA/README.md

 ### Environmental variable storage

 These scripts are being operated using environmental variables that store all path and key data for the script operations.
 These environmental variables are persistent so can be called indefinitely.
-A list of environmental variables functions follow at the bottom of this document.

 ### Operational environment